aarons/obsidian-simple-note-chat/README.md

 cc
 ```

 In this example, the LLM will only see the question about adopting a cat, and not the personal notes.
-The AI response will be added below the `^^^` boundary.

 If you archive the chat afterward (using `gg`), then only content up to the boundary will be cleared and saved to your archive.
 So it's a fast way to ask a question, save the response somewhere else, then move on with your day.